kaysal/training/codelab19/README.md

 ```sh
 ./init.sh
 ```
-2. Select a lab section and follow the script prompts to provision a lab base configuration.
+2. Select a lab section and follow the instructions.
 The example below shows how to setup the ILB lab environment.
 ```
 ~$ . init.sh